 Antonio R. Flores, Ph.D.

-The association represents Hispanic-Serving Institutions (HSIs), where Hispanics constitute 25 percent or more of the total enrollment at either the graduate or undergraduate level, or both, and Associate Member Institutions, where Hispanics comprise a minimum of 10 percent of the total enrollment or 1,000 students.
-HACU’s international membership began in the 1996-97 school year with three pioneering members and, as of December 2010, includes 48 institutions in Mexico, Central and South America, Portugal and Spain.
-A Partner Institution category was added in 2001 for institutions that have less than 10% Hispanic enrollment but are committed to improving higher education opportunities for Hispanics.
-An affiliation category for Hispanic-Serving School Districts (HSSDs) was created in fall 2006 to reach out to K-12 education with 25% Hispanic enrollment and by December 2010 numbered 27 HSSDs in 9 states.
+The Association represents U.S. institutions in three member categories, including: Hispanic-Serving Institutions (HSIs), where Hispanics constitute 25% or more of the total enrollment at either the graduate or undergraduate level, or both; Associate Member Institutions, where Hispanics comprise a minimum of 10% of the total enrollment or 1,000 students; and Partner Institutions, where Hispanics comprise less than 10% of the total enrollment.
+HACU’s international membership began in the 1996-97 academic year with three pioneering members and now includes 30 institutions in Mexico, Central and South America, the Caribbean and Spain.
+An affiliation category for Hispanic-Serving School Districts (HSSDs) was created in fall 2006 to engage K-12 districts with 25% Hispanic enrollment and by December 2019 they numbered 23 HSSDs in 10 states.

-During his tenure as president of HACU, the association has nearly tripled its membership (from 161 members in 1996 to 448 in December 2010) and its budget, expanded its programs three-fold, significantly improved legislation for HSIs, increased annual federal funding for HSIs from $12 million in fiscal 1995 to over $220 million for fiscal 2011, and secured millions of dollars in new private funding for HSIs and associate members, including a $28 million HSI Kellogg initiative.
+During his tenure as president of HACU, the association has nearly tripled its membership (from 161 members in 1996 to 509 in December 2019) and its budget, expanded its programs three-fold, significantly improved legislation for HSIs, increased annual federal funding for HSIs from $12 million in fiscal 1995 to $143 million for fiscal 2020, and secured millions of dollars in new private funding for HSIs and associate members, including a $28 million HSI Kellogg initiative.
 HACU’s strategic plan calls for even greater gains for its membership in the years ahead.
-More than $1.7 billion in federal funding has been allocated to HSIs during Flores’ tenure.
+More than $4 billion in federal funding has been allocated to HSIs during Flores’ tenure.

-Other honors received by Flores include being featured among the Top 25 Latino Leaders in Education (September/October 2008 issue) in Latino Leaders Magazine.
-He was named among the 12 national leaders of Hispanic organizations in the 2008 Líderes advertising campaign by MillerCoors (2008).
-Flores was the recipient of the Ana G. Méndez University System in Puerto Rico Presidential Medal Award (2004).
-In 2003, Hispanic Business Magazine recognized him with a Lifetime Achievement Award (2003).
-He is the recipient of the Distinguished Alumni Award (2003) from Western Michigan University, an Honorary Doctorate of Humane Letters from Woodbury University in California (2002), an Honorary Doctorate of Education from Madonna University in Michigan (1995), tributes by former Michigan Governors Jim Blanchard and John Engler for outstanding contributions to the educational improvement of the state, joint resolutions by the Michigan House of Representatives and Senate for exemplary work in the state’s higher education system, induction to the “Wall of Honor” as a distinguished alumnus at Western Michigan University (1986), and numerous other awards for special contributions and accomplishments.
+Flores has also received tributes by former Michigan Governors Jim Blanchard and John Engler for outstanding contributions to the educational improvement of the state, joint resolutions by the Michigan House of Representatives and Senate for exemplary work in the state’s higher education system, induction to the “Wall of Honor” as a distinguished alumnus at Western Michigan University (1986), and numerous other awards for special contributions and accomplishments.
 Flores was valedictorian of his college graduating class and was the recipient of academic merit scholarships and fellowships throughout his educational career.